 4. Guidance for verifiers

-Verifiers must be registered public health specialists in good standing (registered with the GMC, GDC or UKPHR) and have held a consultant or senior specialist post or a post of equivalent responsibility for at least two years.
+A verifier must be a registered public health specialist with the GMC, the GDC or UKPHR, of good standing and to be in or have held a consultant or senior specialist post or a post of equivalent responsibility.